-The Dodd-Frank Act is intended to resolve the controversy over whether the SEC is authorized to issue proxy access rules by giving the SEC express discretionary authority to adopt rules that require inclusion of shareholder director nominees in a company's proxy solicitation materials and that establish procedures related to such a solicitation.
-In light of this, we expect the SEC to move quickly to fulfill the Chairman's commitment.
-Under the Act, the SEC may provide access on terms and conditions that it determines to be in the interests of shareholders and for the protection of investors.
-During the conference committee reconciliation process, Senator Dodd proposed requiring a minimum 5% threshold and two-year holding period as conditions for access.
-This was rejected, leaving the share ownership threshold and holding period, along with all other terms of access, to SEC rulemaking.
-The SEC has express discretion under the Act to consider exemptions based on factors such as the potential for disproportionate burdens on small companies.
+Seeking to resolve a long-running and ardent debate, Congress, through the Act, gave the SEC express discretionary authority to adopt rules that require inclusion of shareholder director nominees in a company's proxy solicitation materials and that establish procedures related to such a solicitation.
+The Act left all terms and conditions of access to SEC rulemaking subject to the agency's determination that they are in the interests of shareholders and for the protection of investors.
+The Act also gave the SEC express discretion to consider exemptions based on factors such as the potential for disproportionate burdens on small companies.